![]() ![]() Choose another writer in this calendar:

 chess column for it.
 Surprised but loyal to Stalin, Aragon defended the Russo-German

 Pact, and the newspaper was banned by Prime Minister Édouard Daladier.
 In the last edition of Ce Soir, he called for struggle against Hitlerism.
-Aragon's fiction in the 1930s and 1940s, as in the four-volume novel sequence Le Monde réel
+In the 1930s and 1940s Aragon's fiction, including the four-volume novel sequence Le Monde réel

 (1934-1944) and Les Communistes (6 vol., 1949-1951; rev. ed., 1967), advocated socialist realism.
 This massive fresco,